gomods/athens/DEVELOPMENT.md

 # Run End to End Tests

 End to end tests ensure that the Athens server behaves as expected from the `go` CLI tool.
-These tests run exclusively inside Docker containers.
-To run them, execute this command:
+These tests run exclusively inside Docker containers using [Docker Compose](https://docs.docker.com/compose/), so you'll have to have those dependencies installed.
+To run the tests, execute this command:

 ```console
 make test-e2e-docker